Geofoods/wario-ware-game/README.md

-Find Luigi - Click Luigi hiding among 50 bouncing Yoshis Pong - Keep the ball alive by blocking with your paddle Space Invaders - Shoot all 15 aliens before time runs out Platformer Climber - Climb endlessly on platforms while avoiding rising lava
+Find Luigi - Click Luigi hiding among 50 bouncing Yoshis Pong - Keep the ball alive by blocking with your paddle Space Invaders - Shoot all 15 aliens before time runs out Doodle Jump - Jump and avoid the lava rising
+Geometry Dash - Jump Over Spikes
+Rock Breaking - Click to break the rock
+Quick Math - Do your quick mental math

 Controls

 - Mouse - primary control for all games
 - WASD for movement when applicable
-- ESC -  quit (in-game)

 Features